PacificBiosciences/pbmm2/README.md

 Version **0.10.0**:
   * Add `--preset CCS`
-  * Allow disabling of homopolymer-compressed k-mer `--no-hpc`
+  * Allow disabling of homopolymer-compressed k-mer `-u`
   * Adjust concordance metric to be identical to SMRT Link
   * Add reference fasta to dataset output
   * Output run timings and peak memory
-  * Change sort CLI UX
+  * Change CLI UX
   * No overlapping query intervals
   * Use BioSample or WellSample name from input dataset
   * Drop fake @SQ checksum